akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 >
 > *In the halls of Kings, fate is a feathered thing.*
 >
 > England, 1114.
 Behind the heavy stone walls of Rockingham, King Henry I is losing his patience.
-Trapped between duty and defiance, the King issues a reckless, wine‑soaked decree: the very next maiden to walk through the hall doors shall marry Godfrey FitzRoy—be she noble or milkmaid.
+Trapped between duty and defiance, the King issues a reckless, wine‑soaked decree: the very next maiden to walk through the hall doors shall marry his son—be she noble or milkmaid.
 >
 > The court expects a lady of rank.
 They expect a political solution.
 >
-> Instead, the doors swing wide for Beatrice, the sharp‑witted daughter of a vanquished Saxon warrior known as the Red‑Wolf.
+> Instead, the doors swing wide for Beatrice, the sharp‑witted daughter of a vanquished Saxon warrior.
 She hasn't come for a crown or a husband; she has come to save her prize goose from the King's table.
 >
 > But a Norman court is no place for a Saxon girl with a goose.
-And a king's vow is only the beginning.
+And the king's vow is only the beginning.

 ***